ITER: Iterative Neural Repair for Multi-Location Patches: Introduction

-To sum up, we make the following contributions: \begin{itemize} \item We devise ``iterative repair'', a novel program repair paradigm for partial patch improvement.
-To our knowledge, this is the first repair architecture that chains repairs of compilation errors and test errors, refining partial patches until they become plausible.
+\begin{itemize} \item We devise ``iterative repair'', a novel program repair paradigm for partial patch improvement.
+To our knowledge, this is the first repair architecture that chains repairs of compilation errors and test errors \ICSERevision{with one single repair model}, refining partial patches until they become plausible.

-\item We implement \approach, realizing the vision of iterative repair for Java, based on best-in-class deep learning models and input/output representations.
+\item We implement \approach, realizing the vision of iterative repair for Java, based on \ICSERevision{state-of-the-art} deep learning models and input/output representations.

-\item We perform an original series of experiments and show that \approach repairs 76 bugs from 10 open-source projects in Defects4J.
-Per our goal, we demonstrate that \approach is able to repair multi-location bugs, better than the state-of-the-art, with 6 remarkable patches that have never been synthesized.
+\item We perform an original series of experiments and show that \approach repairs 74 bugs from 10 open-source projects in Defects4J.
+Per our goal, we demonstrate that \approach is able to repair multi-location bugs, better than the state-of-the-art, with \ICSERevision{9} patches that have never been synthesized.